amfelso/curiosity-pipeline/README.md

 ## Project Structure

 - **`functions`**: Code for Lambda functions handling each pipeline step:
+  - `daily_scheduler`: Triggers the pipeline on a nightly schedule.
   - `fetch_images_with_metadata`: Retrieves images and metadata.
   - `generate_memories_and_diary`: Creates structured memory and diary entries in S3.
   - `embed_memories_to_pinecone`: Embeds memories and diary entries for RAG use.